Introduction to synchrotron radiation energy loss

 watts

 This works because beam current already represents charge flow per second.
-Multiplying the energy loss per electron by that flow yields total power.
+Multiplying the energy lost by each circulating charge by that flow yields the total beam power.
 In accelerator language, the loss per turn can also be viewed as an equivalent RF replenishment voltage.
 If the beam loses keV each turn, the RF cavities must restore at least that much energy per turn, plus operating margin for stable longitudinal motion.

-Suppose an electron storage ring operates at 3.0 GeV with an average bending radius of 100 m and a stored current of 0.50 A. Plugging those values into the practical formula gives the following quick estimate.
+Consider a synchrotron radiation calculator run for an electron storage ring operating at 3.0 GeV with an average bending radius of 100 m and a stored current of 0.50 A. Plugging those values into the practical formula gives a quick estimate of both the turn-by-turn energy loss and the full beam power.

 This example is useful because it sits in a familiar storage-ring range.
-The per-turn loss is not huge in absolute energy units, but once multiplied by substantial stored current, it becomes a very real facility power load.
-If you keep the same radius and current but double the energy to 6 GeV, the loss rises by a factor of 16.
-That is exactly why energy upgrades often drive RF and cooling upgrades too.
+The per-turn loss is not huge in absolute energy units, but once it is multiplied by a substantial stored current, it becomes a very real facility power load.
+If you keep the same radius and current but double the beam energy to 6 GeV, the loss rises by a factor of 16.
+That is exactly why energy upgrades often force RF and cooling upgrades as well.

-The table below is only approximate, but it gives a good feel for the scale of the effect.
-It highlights the same two trends again: higher energy hurts quickly, and larger radius helps steadily.
+The table below gives a compact feel for the scale of the effect in the synchrotron radiation calculator.
+It highlights the same two trends again: higher beam energy drives the loss up rapidly, and a larger bending radius eases the radiation burden.

 | Energy (GeV) | Radius (m) | U per turn (keV) | Power at 0.5 A (kW) |